teknofest-2021/teknofest-info-all/README.md

 ---
 This file contains all the information and necessary documents of the 2 projects.
 Here you will find a lot of important information you are looking for.
 You can also add your changes.
 If you see something missing or wrong, please feel free to change it.

+## Topics

+All our applications are developed and managed on a cloud-based Linux Ubuntu Server.
+User accounts are set up, application installations and server configured.
+Built fully automated CI/CD pipelines for containerized applications using Docker, Jenkins, and Github.
+Developed in accordance with DevOps and CI/CD processes.

+### Diji-DOM | Digital Twin for Tomato
+- Created a virtual twin for a tomato plant, and efficient growing conditions were modeled according to the current state of the plant.
+Designed an unmanned ground vehicle for plant controls.
+Built machine learning models to study the state of tomatoes. (for tomato, color, leaf damage, and insect detection)
+- Developed a mobile application in React Native to follow the current status of vehicle movements and plants.
+Developed RESTful APIs with .Net Core and C# for communication between application services.
+A database design was made to permanently store the data and use it in the analysis phase.
+Stored plant data in a PostgreSQL database.

+### SanAmuze | Creating an Autonomous Virtual Museum
+- Designed an unmanned ground vehicle that automatically creates a virtual museum to make children love museums and to include them in education.
+For a better understanding of the artifacts, 3D models were created automatically using image processing algorithms.
+- Developed a mobile application where children can compare the similarity of their drawings to the artifacts to have fun and get to know the artifacts more closely.
+Developed RESTful APIs with Python Flask for communication between application services.

 ## Helpful Links
 * GitHub : https://github.com/teknofest-2021
 * Diji-DOM Website : http://194.31.79.154:6069/   *(expired)*